 Certified commercial and noncommercial applicators and public operators:

-Due to COVID-19 all commercial and noncommercial applicators and public operators with an expiring recertification date during the emergency period will be granted a one (1) year recertification extension to attend a recertification program or reexamine.
+Due to COVID-19 all commercial and noncommercial applicators and public operators with an expiring recertification date through December 31, 2020 will be granted a one (1) year recertification extension to attend a recertification program or reexamine.
 For a list of approved recertification programs please click here.

 Certified commercial and noncommercial applicators and certified public operators will still receive their renewal card in the mail one month prior to license expiration.
 If your license is due for renewal, please make sure to send the license fee and signed renewal card to the Pesticide Bureau by the expiration date on your license.
 If you prefer to pay online, you may login to your MOPlants account and do so.

 Licensed pesticide technicians will not be granted the extension for retraining credit as they still have the capability of completing 10 hours of classroom training for each category on their license.